Stas-Kuprienko/dental_web_project/readme.md

 # DENTAL MECHANIC

-#### This is a web application designed for dental technicians to record and manage their work.
-The application allows users to store work records in a database, sort them by month, calculate income, and save the records to an .xlsx files.
-This is my first education project.
+#### This is my first education project.
 Cause my job is a dental technician, I decided to make a service for the work accounting for my job.

 ## Features

 - Record and store works in a database
 - Sort works by month for easy management and analysis
 - Calculate income based on the recorded works
-- Save work records to an xls file for further analysis or reporting
+- Save work records to an .xlsx file for further analysis or reporting

 ## Tech